-5 STUDENT ADMISSION, PROGRESSION, RECOGNITION AND CERTIFICATION
+5. STUDENT ADMISSION, PROGRESSION, RECOGNITION AND CERTIFICATION

 This policy applies to programmes which lead to qualifications awarded by ifs Malta.
-Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relative awarding body which policies are available online.
+Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relevant awarding body, which are available online.

-Regulations covering all phases of the student life cycle that is, student admission, progression, recognition and certification, are to be pre-defined and published.
+Regulations covering all phases of the student life cycle, that is, student admission, progression, recognition and certification, are to be pre-defined and published.

-Best advice support is available for students to enable their progress in their academic career.
-Our fit-for-purpose admission, recognition and completion procedures have been long standing and proven.
-Access policies, admission processes and criteria are implemented consistently and in a transparent manner.
+The best advice and support is available for students to enable their progress in their academic career.
+Our fit-for-purpose admission, recognition and completion procedures have been long-standing and proven.
+Access policies, admission processes and criteria are implemented consistently and transparently.
 Induction to IFS and the programme is provided.
-Systems and processes are in place to collect, monitor and to act on information on student progression.
-Recognition of certain education qualifications, periods of study and prior learning, and experiential training including the recognition of non-formal and informal learning, are recognised to ensure the students' progress in their studies.
+Systems and processes are in place to collect, monitor and act on information on student progression.
+Recognition of certain education qualifications, periods of study and prior learning, and experiential training, including the recognition of non-formal and informal learning, are recognised to ensure the students' progress in their studies.
 Our recognition procedures are based on the requirements of international conventions.